MarineEvoEcoLab/ROD_CADO/Analysis.md

 # prompts below come up
 processors: 48
 trim?: yes
-perform assembly?: yno
+perform assembly?: no
 map reads? yes
 new parameters for BWA? no
-call SNPS? yes
+call SNPS? no
 enter email # this will run a while! ctrl+z bg